West Indies beats England as international cricket returns - WHIZ News

-SOUTHAMPTON, England (AP) — The West Indies won the first international cricket match since the sport’s return after the coronavirus outbreak, beating England late on Day 5 of a thrilling first test at an empty Rose Bowl on Sunday.
+SOUTHAMPTON, England (AP) — The West Indies won the first international cricket match since the sport went into global shutdown for the coronavirus pandemic, beating England late on the fifth and final day of a thrilling first test.

+Fast bowler Shannon Gabriel celebrated his return from injury with a player-of-the-match winning performance, taking nine wickets for the match including 5-75 in England’s second innings.

+It was an emotional win for a West Indies squad which took the gamble on traveling despite the COVID-19 pandemic and had to spend 14 days in quarantine at Manchester after arriving in England on June 9.

-Blackwood and Roston Chase had revived West Indies with a 73-run partnership which ended when Chase was caught behind for 37 against hostile pace from Barbados-born Jofra Archer.
+Blackwood and Roston Chase had revived West Indies’s run chase earlier Sunday with a 73-run partnership which ended when Chase was caught behind for 37 against hostile pace from Barbados-born Jofra Archer.
 Before the pair came together, West Indies was 27-3.

-Blackwood and Shane Dowrich shared a 68-run stand for the fifth wicket before stand-in England captain Ben Stokes had ’keeper Dowrich caught behind for 20.
-Stokes also claimed Blackwood’s wicket with 11 runs needed with James Anderson providing the catch.
+Blackwood and Shane Dowrich shared a 68-run stand for the fifth wicket before stand-in England captain Ben Stokes had Dowrich caught behind for 20.
+Stokes also claimed Blackwood’s wicket, when the West Indies were still 11 runs from victory.

 “We got ourselves into some great positions at times with the bat and unfortunately we just weren’t ruthless enough to really go on and make our batting innings count,” Stokes told Sky Sports.